 Preparation for your dog’s arrival

 We try to get as accurate an assessment of the dog’s character and needs in order to find a home that will be a good fit, before they travel, and what we do know will have been discussed with you.
 However sometimes this is just not possible, and it is vital to realise that they do all react differently.
+None of them will be ‘ready made’ dogs – they will need work and this rewarding process is part of what you take on as an adopter.
 A flexible approach is important, working with what the dog is comfortable with.

 All dogs are different and we will discuss any specific issues with you prior to your commitment.
 Some are from a home environment but even for these better-adjusted dogs, the journey and frequent changes in routine are likely to be stressful for them, so it is best to go slowly with them.
 The majority have never lived indoors so everything is new for them.
 They often embrace their home comforts quickly, but it’s important not to expect too much too soon.
 More traumatised or abused dogs need much more care and more time to adjust.